 Located in Sacred Valley is the saltmines at Maras is a good place to start.
 It is placed at the end of a cannion so already the way there you are blown away with the overview of the mines before having an up close view.

 Close to the saltmines are the incas agrigulcural laboratory Moray where they would investigate the effect of changing altitude on different vegetables.
 From above the different terrasses form a beautifull pattern and up close you have to admire the incas dedication to science.
+Of course this should be followed by a lunch at Restaurant Mil which is located just above the site at Moray.

 My girlfriend had stayed at Urubamba before off ourse and knew the hotels in the area and had chosen a hotel which I have to say was the most luxuries I have ever stayed at, Tambo Del Inka by Libertadores.
 Definently not cheap but the rooms are all like small suites, the breakfast is amazing and the location is just amazing.
 They also served me my best Lomo Saltado I have ever had is also a big plus in my book, as it is my favorite Peruvian dish.